 The Tribunal can hear complaints of discrimination on any of the following grounds:

-Further, the Tribunal hears complaints of sexual harassment and also prohibited conduct (which includes offensive or humiliating conduct: see s17) based on gender, marital status, pregnancy, breastfeeding, parental status and family responsibilities.
+Further, the Tribunal hears complaints of sexual harassment and also prohibited conduct (which includes offensive or humiliating conduct: see s17) based on race, age, disability, sexual orientation, lawful sexual activity, gender identity, intersex, gender, marital status, pregnancy, breastfeeding, parental status, and family responsibilities.
 Other grounds of complaint are victimisation relating to complaints or proceedings under the Act and inciting hatred on the ground of race, disability, sexual orientation, lawful sexual activity, religious belief or affiliation or religious activity.

 The areas of activity which are covered by the Act concern: